 Recent advancements breast reconstruction techniques provide women with more options following their mastectomy.
-Prior to surgery, Dr. Kelly Sullivan will discuss these techniques and prepare a plan to determine which option best fits your needs and desires.
+Prior to surgery, Dr. Kelly Sullivan or Dr. Emily Clarke-Pearson will discuss these techniques and prepare a plan to determine which option best fits your needs and desires.
 Skin expansion is the most common technique for breast reconstruction.
 It combines expanding the skin and inserting an implant.
-After the mastectomy, the surgeon will insert a balloon expander beneath the skin and chest muscle.
+After the mastectomy, your surgeon will insert a balloon expander beneath the skin and chest muscle.
 Through a small valve mechanism buried under the skin, she will gradually (over several weeks or months) inject a salt-water solution to fill the expander.
 Once the skin is sufficiently stretched, the expander may be removed in a subsequent operation and replaced with a more permanent implant.

 A flap reconstruction involves the creation of a skin, muscle and fat flap using tissue taken from another part of the body.
 Depending on the type of flap surgery, the tissue can remain attached to its blood supply, and with the accompanying skin, fat and muscle can be tunneled beneath the skin to the chest.
 Or a micro-vascular flap can be used with skin from the abdomen, buttocks or thighs and once transplanted, blood vessels are reconnected to the new ones in that region.
 This surgery can take from two to six hours, depending on the option chosen.
 Most breast reconstruction surgery involves more than one procedure, with the first surgery usually taking the most time.